MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 - ObjectId renamed to Identity
 - OnPremOptionFlags renamed to OnPremOptionFlag
 - OptionFlags renamed to OptionFlag
-- ProxyAddresses renamed to ProxyAddresse
+- ProxyAddresses renamed to ProxyAddress
 - ShadowProxyAddresses renamed to ShadowProxyAddress
 - TeamsBranchSurvivabilityPolicy renamed to TeamsSurvivableBranchAppliancePolicy